hbc/dc_2016_04/lessons/02_the_filesystem.md

 ### Tab Completion

+Tab completion is an important shortcut to know.
+It allows you to efficiently navigate the file system and help ensure you aren't making any typos.

-Navigate to the home directory.
+To practice with tab completion, let's first navigate to your home directory.

 	$ cd